-Level IV In addition to meeting the requirements for Level III Level III Level III is the expected level of performance.
-Level II Levell The teacher continually The teacher consistently The teacher The teacher demonstrates extensive demonstrates an inconsistently inadequately content and pedagogical understanding of the demonstrates demonstrates knowledge, enriches the curriculum, subject understanding of understanding of curriculum, and guides content, pedagogical curriculum, subject curriculum, subject others in enriching the knowledge, and the content, pedagogical content, pedagogical curriculum.
-(Teachers needs of students by knowledge, and student knowledge and studen rated as Level IV providing relevant needs, or lacks fluidity in needs, or does not use continually seek ways to learning experiences. using the knowledge in the knowledge in serve as role models or teacher leaders.) practice. practice.
+Performance Sto andard 1: Professi onal Knowledge Ĩ Level IV Level III Level II Levell In addition to meeting the requirements for Level III Level III is the expected level of performance.
+The teacher continually The teacher consistently The teacher The teacher demonstrates extensive demonstrates an inconsistently inadequately content and pedagogical understanding of the demonstrates demonstrates knowledge, enriches the curriculum, subject understanding of understanding of curriculum, and guides content, pedagogical curriculum, subject curriculum, subject others in enriching the knowledge, and the content, pedagogical content, pedagogical curriculum.
+(Teachers needs of students by knowledge, and student knowledge and student rated as Level IV providing relevant needs, or lacks fluidity in needs, or does not use continually seek ways to learning experiences. using the knowledge in the knowledge in serve as role models or practice. practice. teacher leaders.)